walterdejong/progress/README.md

 progress
 ========

-A Python module for progress bars / counters.

-I keep running into ugly and badly programmed progress meters, so ...
+I keep running into ugly and badly programmed progress meters, so ... this is a module for progress bars / counters.
+It's Python3, but you can easily adopt the main idea of this code for other programming languages.

 The trick with ASCII progress meters is that you should not update the screen more than four times per second, or there will be flicker and